ChainSafe/engineering-handbook/docs/3_development/1_development-flow/2_development.md

 ### Release Branches

 When making a release, a corresponding tag should be created using git ex: `git tag v0.23.1-rc`.
-In the case where a previous build needs to be back ported, a release branch should be created with the prefix `release` and the corresponding version number eg: `release/v0.23.1-rc`.
+In the case where a previous build needs to be back ported, a release branch should be created with the prefix `release` and the corresponding version number e.g.: `release/v0.23.1-rc`.

-## 2. Opening a PR (Pull Request) on Github
+## 2. Opening a PR (Pull Request) on GitHub

 When opening a pull request there are two types that can be opened: draft and regular.
 If you are prepping for a new release, or you are migrating a codebase, opening a draft PR is a great way for publicly showing the current development status of that given milestone.
 When a branch is feature complete, and has been adequately tested then you should open up a regular PR.